KentonWoods/Dashboard-Graphics/README.md

 ## How to use these in Tableau

-The workflow I use:

-1. Open the SVG in Figma
-2. Adjust colors, fonts, or layout to fit your project
-3. Export as PNG at 2x resolution
+**If you want to use a theme as-is:** grab the PNG from the backgrounds folder and you're ready to go.
+No Figma, no editing required.

+**If you want to customize first:** open the SVG in Figma, swap colors or adjust the layout to fit your project, then export as PNG at 2x resolution.

+Either way, the Tableau workflow is the same:

-4. In Tableau, go to **Format → Shading → Worksheet** and set the image as the background, or use a floating image object that covers the full dashboard canvas
+1. In Tableau, go to **Format → Shading → Worksheet** and set the PNG as the background, or use a floating image object that covers the full dashboard canvas
-5. Build your sheets on top, positioning them to land inside the panel zones
+2. Build your sheets on top, positioning them to land inside the panel zones

-For the icons, the same idea — open in Figma, resize to whatever you need, export as PNG, place as floating image objects in Tableau.
+For icons, same idea — use the PNG if the default style works, or open the SVG in Figma to resize or recolor before exporting.

 If you haven't used background images in Tableau before, I cover the full process on the channel.